 while inter-pod affinity/anti-affinity constrains against pod labels rather than node labels, as

-described in the three item listed above, in addition to having the first and second properties listed above.
+described in the third item listed above, in addition to having the first and second properties listed above.

 nodeSelector continues to work as usual, but will eventually be deprecated, as node affinity can express